What to do in Christchurch, based on your travel style

 • Dune Cafe is a great spot if you want to be close to the beach

-Explore Lyttleton
+Explore the coffee culture in Lyttleton

 Lyttelton is Christchurch’s harbour ‘over the hill’ — or more accurately under it, as you arrive into the town via a tunnel straight through the hill.